manoelcn/manoelcn/README.md

 ## welcome :)

-here you can find some of my projects. 👨‍💻⌛
+here you can find my projects  👨‍💻⌛